Parole and Probation Violations

-A parole or probation violation may not seem like a big deal but they can result in your losing your freedom.
-Anytime there is a chance of your going to jail, you need to take the situation very seriously.
-Without an attorney, you will just be another face in the crowd.
-We will do whatever it takes to keep you out of jail.
+A parole or probation violation may not seem like a big deal, but it can result in you losing your freedom.
+If you are accused of a probation or parole violation, you could find yourself facing fines, additional probation conditions, an extension or complete revocation of your probation, and further jail time.
+Without a good criminal defense lawyer, you will be just another face in the crowd.
+The Don Turner Legal Team will do whatever it takes to keep you out of jail.

-There are many different ways to cause a violation but the most common ones are:
+There are many different ways a parole or probation violation occurs, but the most common ones are:

 - Failing a drug test